hamzahasbi/Data_Reliability_Nokia/README.md

-## Data RELIABILITY MODULE FOR NOKIA
+## Data Reliability Module For NOKIA
 ---
 ## Dependecies
 	-You must Have Java installed